jiangts/blog/resources/templates/next.md

 5. Include mathjax

 Swimming was always the constant for me.
 I swam 3100 meters on the third day back in the pool at the SF YMCA.
 Glad I had the energy to do that.

+Post about Math Research
+about Jackson Lab Research
+about Working at IBM/Sign-out project about Carline Project about MCM and related about NCSSM about StoryBehind?
+Knapsack?